wytzig/leibgame/README.md

 Such as..

-platformer with moon! - Can you visit the king? platformer with moon! - Can you visit the king?
+platformer with moon! - Can you visit the king?
-3D renderings of leib!

 3D renderings of leib!

 including spring easter egg character.

 Equalized the diversity quota by adding a second character to leib weissman's universe!